By Aaron Bickle, CEO – Bickle Farm Solutions

-A strong farm insurance plan starts with an independent agent who gets agriculture, not an agent who just happens to sell farm insurance, but a farm insurance agent.
+A strong farm insurance plan starts with an independent agent who gets agriculture – not an agent who just happens to sell farm insurance, but a farm insurance agent.
 Make sure the agent you choose has a relationship with at least two financially strong insurance carriers that are 100% committed to agriculture with years of experience taking care of farmers.
 The reason for this is simple — options.
 While it’s important and certainly recommended to build loyalty with an insurance carrier, it’s equally important that your agent has a plan “B” or even a plan “C” in case of a bad claims experience, product or coverage availability, or pricing that’s completely out in left field.
-Independent agents with more farm clients who represent multiple farm carriers have more pricing flexibility and coverage data; this means they are better equipped to navigate the farm insurance market for their clients.
+The reality is — independent agents with more farm clients who represent multiple farm carriers have more pricing flexibility and coverage data; this means they are better equipped to navigate the farm insurance market for their clients.

 As your agent works with you to gather information about your operation, your goals, your risks, and how to better manage those risks, it’s important that your insurance plan is designed to give you the best chance to WIN.
 But what does winning mean?
 It means that your policy needs to anticipate the “what-ifs” even if the probability of those “what-ifs” may be small.
 It means having the right coverage so your policy can respond, and you can keep farming.
 Every good farm insurance plan should be built on the following foundational coverages:

-Blanket = better 99% of the time.
-It’s not quite the same as “set it and forget it” but it’s a close second that helps build a nice buffer into your farm insurance plan.
+Blanket coverage – blanket = better 99% of the time – it’s not quite the same as “set it and forget it” but it’s a close second that helps build a nice buffer into your farm insurance plan.
 Simplify your plan by adding blanket coverage for your farm ground, your equipment, and your grain complex.
 Here’s why…

 Blanket acres – most insurance carriers require all the farm ground you own and lease to be listed on your farm insurance policy for liability to apply to that location.
 While ground picked up during the policy term is generally covered by most carriers, what about those locations you have been farming for years that still aren’t listed on your policy?
 It’s a good idea to remove the “gray” area and blanket your acres so you absolutely know that every farm field you farm is 100% covered.

-After you’re done dusting off your policy, flip to the equipment page where all your equipment is scheduled.
+Blanket equipment – after you’re done dusting off your policy, flip to the equipment page where all your equipment is scheduled.
 We’re going to assume your equipment is insured at actual cash value.
 You’ll most likely find equipment you sold years ago still listed, maybe something is missing, but pay special attention to the coverage amount on each piece of equipment.
 The amount you see is the max you would receive if that machine was destroyed.
 In this equipment market that is a problem, because you’re not going to receive the amount of money the machine is worth unless you have updated the amount in 2022.
-Conversely, in a normal or down equipment market you may not receive the insured amount even though you have been paying premium to insure the machine at that amount.
-This is a tough conversation at claim time not only for agents, but for the insurance carrier.
-Make it simple: lump all your equipment together into one amount and insure it on a blanket basis so each individual piece of equipment isn’t tied to a specific dollar amount.
+Conversely, in a normal or down equipment market you may not receive the insured amount even though you have been paying premium to insure the machine at that amount – tough conversation at claim time not only for agents, but for the insurance carrier.
+Make it simple…lump all your equipment together into one amount and insure it on a blanket basis so each individual piece of equipment isn’t tied to a specific dollar amount.
 Unfortunately, some carriers won’t allow harvest equipment to be insured on a blanket basis.
 Do yourself a favor and at least insure the rest of your farm personal property on a blanket for greater flexibility and to avoid future headaches.